justyntemme/clapgo/docs/roadmap.md

   - Basic structure exists but several key functions return nil or placeholders
   - This implementation would resolve the "plugin library does not expose any plugins" skipped test

-## 4. Shared Library Loading
+## 4. Shared Library Loading ✅

 **Priority: Medium-High**

 Implement shared library loading for Go code in `src/c/plugin.c`.

 - **Tasks:**
-  - Implement proper loading of the Go shared library in `clapgo_init`
+  - ✅ Implement proper loading of the Go shared library in `clapgo_init`
-  - Add error handling for library loading failures
+  - ✅ Add error handling for library loading failures
-  - Add version compatibility checks
+  - ✅ Add version compatibility checks

 - **Current Status:**
-  - Function exists but only has placeholder printf statements
+  - ✅ Implemented platform-specific shared library loading for Windows, macOS, and Linux
-  - No actual library loading code is implemented
+  - ✅ Added robust error handling for library loading failures
+  - ✅ Implemented version compatibility checking between C and Go components
+  - ✅ Added intelligent library path search to find the Go shared library in multiple locations
+  - ✅ Set up function pointers to call into Go code from C
+  - ✅ Updated all plugin instance functions to use the loaded function pointers

 ## 5. CGO Function Calls